chayev/yurl/README.md

 [![CircleCI Build Status](https://circleci.com/gh/chayev/yurl.svg?style=shield)](https://circleci.com/gh/chayev/yurl) [![GitHub License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/chayev/yurl/main/LICENSE)

-yURL is a CLI (Command-Line Interface) and [webapp](https://yurl.chayev.com/) that allows you to validate whether a URL is properly configured for Universal Links.
-This allows you to check if the apple-app-site-association (AASA) file exists and is in the proper format as [defined by Apple](https://developer.apple.com/documentation/safariservices/supporting_associated_domains).
+yURL is a CLI (Command-Line Interface) and [webapp](https://yurl.chayev.com/) that allows you to validate whether a URL is properly configured for Universal Links and App Links.
+This allows you to check if the apple-app-site-association (AASA) and assetlinks.json files exist and are in the proper format as defined by [Apple](https://developer.apple.com/documentation/safariservices/supporting_associated_domains) and [Google](https://developers.google.com/digital-asset-links/v1/getting-started).

 ## macOS Install Instructions